expo/expo/apps/test-suite/README.md

 ## Running tests

-Just run this on XDE or exp and point Expo to the URL.
-You can navigate to `<theurl>/+<regexp>` to only run tests whose names match the regexp.
-The tests are in `tests/` and their name usually is the same as the filename.
+Start up this project by running `expo start` from this directory.
+You can then select which tests you'd like to run from the initial screen.
+The tests are in `tests/` and their name is usually the same as the filename.

-There is also a published version of this at exp://exp.host/@nikki/test-suite.
-So you can go to, for example, exp://exp.host/@nikki/test-suite/+Assets.* to run the asset tests!

 ## Adding tests